jub0t/CodeGrepperAPI/readme.md

 # Code Grepper

+## Improvements

+There are 2 files called `main.css`, `popup.css` & `codegrepper.css` these are the minified versions of the Profile Page's stylesheets, Will help load the page faster.

 ## Bugs & Vulnerabilities

 **Follow Yourself:** Go to your **[profile][Profile]** > Open Console > paste the code below > refresh page.